thierrymoudiki/thierrymoudiki.github.io/_posts/2020-05-22-adaopt-classifier-2.md

 ---
 layout: post
-title: "AdaOpt (a probabilistic classifier based on a mix of multivariable optimization and a nearest neighbors) for R"
+title: "AdaOpt (a probabilistic classifier based on a mix of multivariable optimization and nearest neighbors) for R"
 description: AdaOpt (a probabilistic classifier based on a mix of multivariable optimization and a nearest neighbors) for R
 date: 2020-05-22
 categories: [R, Misc]